Ing. Oldřich Kužílek

 photo: Post Bellum recording

 Oldřich Kužílek, former theatre director, radio presenter, politician, and Member of Parliament, was born on 4 January 1956 in Prague.
-He grew up in Dejvice, Prague.
+He grew up in Liboc, Prague.
 His father was an officer in the Czechoslovak People’s Army, and his mother taught History of the Soviet Union at university.
 His mother was expelled from the Communist Party after 1968, but his father remained in the party.
-Oldřich Kužílek unsuccessfully applied for architecture after graduating from high school but was eventually accepted to the Faculty of Construction at the Czech Technical University and then also graduated from the DAMU (Theatre faculty of Academy of Performing Arts in Prague), majoring in theatre directing.
+Oldřich Kužílek applied to study architecture at the Czech Technical University after graduating from high school.
+He successfully passed the entrance exam, but for personnel reasons he was reassigned to the field of civil engineering by the decision of the then dean.
+Already during his studies at the Faculty of Civil Engineering he was intensively involved in amateur theatre. and then also graduated from the DAMU (Theatre faculty of Academy of Performing Arts in Prague), majoring in theatre directing.
 During his studies at the Faculty of Construction, he already intensively involved himself in amateur theatre.
 He also worked with Jaroslav Dušek and the Vizita Theatre.
 After graduating from DAMU, he worked briefly as a drama teacher at LŠU, and in 1986 he joined the theatre in Hradec Králové as a director.
 From November 1989, he was one of the major representatives of the revolutionary events in Hradec Králové.
 He took part in founding the local Civic Forum (OF) and became its leader.
 In January 1990, he sat in the House of People as part of the process of co-optation to the Federal Assembly.
 He served on the committee to oversee the withdrawal of Soviet troops from Czechoslovakia.
 In 1991 he joined the Civic Democratic Alliance (ODA) and served in Parliament until 1998.
 Together with Michael Žantovský, he is the author of Act No. 106/1999 Coll. on free access to information.
 Since 1997, he has been an advisor and trainer on access to information and transparency in public administration.
 Since 2000, he has been coordinating the Otevřete.cz project, a website for transparency in public administration under the organization Otevřená společnost o. p. s.
 He is a representative of the Prague 6 municipality, responsible for transparency, media, and participation.